mrjones-plip/timekpr-next-remote/README.md

 ## Optional  Alerts

 As of 1.3.0, alerts can be sent when ever time is added or removed.
-This is a different model, where instead of administrators controlling time, end users can be trusted to give themselves time, The catch is they know that administrators will know the moment they do.
-When our kids hit highschool, it became too tedious and too gatekeeper-ish to always be asked for more time and just blindly give it.
+This is a different model, where instead of administrators controlling time, end users can be trusted to give themselves time.
+The catch is they know that administrators will know the moment they do.
+When our kids hit high school, it became too tedious and too gatekeeper-ish to always be asked for more time and just blindly give it.
+This self server approach seemed way more appropriate!

 Assuming your user is named "Adnan", and they added 15 minutes and had 1 hours and 2 minutes left, the alert would look like this: